 Features are what your product is or does.
 The benefits are the results.
 How does your product make someone’s life easier, or better, or just more interesting?

-You might find that people are getting creative and using your products or services for purposes you haven’t even thought of.
-That might, in turn, change how you perceive your target audience for future sales.
+You might find that people use your products or services for purposes you haven’t even thought of.
+That might, in turn, change how you perceive your target market for future sales.

-5. Create a target market statement
+Step 5.
+Create a target market statement

-Now it’s time to boil everything you’ve discovered so far into one simple statement that defines your target audience.
+Now it’s time to boil everything you’ve discovered so far into one simple statement that defines your target market.
 This is actually the first step in creating a brand positioning statement, but that’s a project for another day.
 For now, let’s stick to creating a statement that clearly defines your target market.

 For example, here’s Zipcar’s brand positioning statement, as cited in the classic marketing text Kellogg on Marketing.
 We’re interested in the first part of the statement, which defines the target market: